2. Beloved (1987)

 schoolteacher and his nephew then shifts back to that of the blacks.
 This shift

-in narration shows how schoolteacher dehumanizes blacks : all of them are
+in narration shows how schoolteacher dehumanizes blacks: all of them are

-nameless "niggers" differentiated by what they wear. (here "nigger with the flower in her
+nameless "niggers" differentiated by what they wear. (here "nigger

-hat" is Baby Suggs).
-In the eyes of the schoolteacher all of the blacks are different specimens of animal.
+with the flower in her hat" is Baby Suggs).
+In the eyes of the

 Part One, Chapter 17: Summary: